RichmondGame/GallerySlideShow/README.md

 # GallerySlideShow
-It seems WIndows 11 removed their Slideshow feature.
-So I a JavaFX version of it.
+It seems WIndows 11 removed their Slideshow feature. \n So I a JavaFX version of it.\n
 This program will take the working directory and attempt to find all images with the file extensions of: png, jpg,jpeg, gif and bmp.
 If no files with those extensions are found.
-Than the program will close with a message saying such.
+Than the program will close with a message saying such.\n
 Once the images are gathered, they will be shown fullscreen.
 Changing every 5 seconds.
-Duration can be changed from the right click menu.
+Duration can be changed from the right click menu.\n
 Left, Right arrow keys and Left Click will scroll through the images.
 Spacebar will pause
 Hitting Esc will close